Roee-Bar/MentorMatch/docs/KAN-20_IMPLEMENTATION_PLAN.md

 1. **Partnership Workflow**: Request → pending → accept/reject/cancel (project-based)
 2. **Multiple Partnerships**: Supervisors can have multiple active partnerships simultaneously (one per project)
 3. **Project-Based**: Partnerships are formed FOR specific projects during project creation/editing
-4. **Automatic End**: Partnerships end when project status changes to completed/cancelled
+4. **Automatic End**: Partnerships end when project status changes to 'completed' OR when projects are deleted
 5. **Project Integration**: Suggest supervisors with available capacity when creating/editing projects
 6. **Manual Removal**: Supervisors can manually remove co-supervisor from a project
 7. **Admin View**: Admins can see supervisor partnerships (counted via projects)